Mrcubix/OpenTabletDriver-Plugin-Doc/code_and_explain/notifications.md

 # Notifications  (0.6.x Only)

 Plugins can send toast notifications to the user.
-Windows & MacOS are fully support, Linux on the other hand might not be due inconsistencies in the APIs supported by different distros.
+Windows & MacOS are fully supported, Linux on the other hand might not be due inconsistencies in the APIs supported by different distros.

 ```csharp
 public void SendNotification(string message)